Sinus Tarsi Syndrome

 The first part of treatment is to manage the initial painful symptoms.
 Following the PRICE (protection, rest, ice, compression, elevation) principles can help settle the pain and swelling, allowing the body to begin to repair the damage to the ligaments and structures.

-The next part of treatment will focus on addressing the cause to alleviate excess pressure away from this region and reduce the risk of future re-injury.
+The next part of the treatment will focus on addressing the cause to alleviate excess pressure away from this region and reduce the risk of future re-injury.
 This may involve:

 Because poor or delayed management of sinus tarsi syndrome can lead to ongoing stability problems, it is important to see your podiatrist if you’re worried you may have developed this condition.
 They will conduct a thorough assessment of your feet and legs and create a management plan to account for your symptoms, severity of the injury and daily activities.